Jimba-lol/inversify-discord-bot/Readme.md

 If the bot sees a message whose length is >799, it will comment on this.

 ## Planned Features
+- Play YouTube audio based on timecode in URL
 - Starboard
 - Play 'theme songs' based on users joining the bot's voice channel
 - Ace Attorney meme generator